Ghini/ghini.desktop/doc/use_cases-jbq.rst

          Please note that the plant may be initially placed in a greenhouse, before it reaches its intended location in the garden.

-  ..  admonition:: existing plant, found in the garden without its label
+  ..  admonition:: Existing plant, found in the garden without its label
       :class: toggle

          When this happens, we can't be sure the plant had never been in the